rafael2k/ppkb-layouts/README.md

 sudo insmod ./pinephone-keyboard.ko
 ```

-To set it permanently, find out where the current module is located with `modinfo`, copy the new module to the path it gives you, cd to the directory, compress the module, unload the old one, load the new one and rebuild your initramfs to make it persist after reboots:
+To set it permanently, copy the new module to where it belongs, cd to the directory, compress the module, unload the old one, load the new one and rebuild your initramfs to make it persist after reboots:

 ```
-modinfo pinephone-keyboard
-sudo cp pinephone-keyboard.ko /lib/modules/5.18.7-1-phalio/kernel/drivers/input/keyboard/
+sudo cp pinephone-keyboard.ko /lib/modules/$(uname -r)/kernel/drivers/input/keyboard/
-cd /lib/modules/5.18.7-1-phalio/kernel/drivers/input/keyboard/
+cd /lib/modules/$(uname -r)/kernel/drivers/input/keyboard/
 sudo mv pinephone-keyboard.ko.xz pinephone-keyboard.ko.xz.old
 sudo xz pinephone-keyboard.ko
 sudo rmmod pinephone-keyboard